wmgeolab/scope/README.md

 Before submitting a new commit, it's sometimes a good idea to check that your code works locally on your computer and see how your changes have impacted the website.
 This requires starting the Django development web-server, which you can do as follows:

-1. Open a commandline window and type `python manage.py runserver`.
+1. Open a commandline window, navigate to the [`backend`](backend) folder, and type `python manage.py runserver`.
 This will run some basic checks of the website code and, if successfull, should display `Quit the server with CTRL-BREAK`.
 2. Open a webbrowser and go to the url `http://127.0.0.1:8000/`.
 This should show your local version of the website.
 The data contents of the website however (such as rows in tables) is the same external MySQL database shared between all collaborators.

 As long as you keep the commandline window open, you'll be able to interact with the website.
 Plus, any changes you make to the code will immediately take effect (except when you make changes to the database, see below).